'Cosmic Sisters,' Stolen Clothes: Your Freshman Year Roommate Tales

 For a select few, the divide was incredibly clear (and dirty).

-We received a number of stories about the potential awkwardness of different cultural and economic backgrounds inhabiting a living space.
+We also received stories about the potential awkwardness of different cultural and economic backgrounds inhabiting a living space.

 On Facebook, Laurel Emily shared a story about a shopping spree she just couldn’t participate in.
 Asked by her roommate why she couldn’t lean on her parents for money, Emily’s response summed up the situation well.